kabiiQ/BeatmapExporter/README.md

 # Running on macOS/Linux

 ### For macOS (especially 15), the best method seems to be:
-> - Download the latest macOS build from the Releases section.
+> - Download the latest macOS build from the Releases section (`mac-BeatmapExporter.zip`).
->    - `mac-BeatmapExporter-arm64.zip` for Apple processors (M1, M2 etc)
->    - `mac-BeatmapExporter-x86-64.zip` for Intel-based Macs.
 > - Click on the downloaded zip to extract `BeatmapExporter` (.app file)
 > - Click on `BeatmapExporter`, the program will be blocked, close the security warning
 > - Go to System Settings -> Privacy & Security -> scroll to the bottom